shwetaa94/notification-system/README.md

 # Notification System

-A scalable notification system built with Node.js and Express, utilizing Redis for message handling and microservices architecture.
-The backend API pushes notification data to Redis, which is then processed by dedicated consumers for email, SMS, and WhatsApp notifications.
+A Node.js/Express-based notification system that accepts notification requests through an API, enqueues them (Redis), and processes them with independent consumers for different channels (Email, SMS, WhatsApp).
+Prisma is used for DB migrations / models.
+Third-party providers (e.g., Brevo for email and Tailliwo for SMS/WhatsApp) are used by each consumer to actually send messages.
+The repo is Docker-friendly and includes consumer services separated by concern.

 ## Images